-While our book-making tools will warn you if an image's resolution isn't high enough to print well, it's impossible for our tools to identify and warn you about issues like grainy or blurry images, poor focus, jaggies or compression artifacts in your images.
+Another potential issue is that images didn't print as sharply as the author had hoped.
+While our book-making programs will warn you if an image's resolution isn't high enough to print well, it's impossible for our tools to identify and warn you about issues like grainy or blurry images, poor focus, jaggies or compression artifacts in your images.

 That's where your own eyes come in.

 Use the 200% test

 Images may look fine from a distance or when viewed on your camera or phone but a close-up look will reveal any flaws.
 If you have any doubts about your image, use a photo-viewing program to zoom in to your image to 200% and see how the image looks.